exercism/elm/exercises/concept/treasure-chest/.docs/instructions.md

 If the passwords match then return `Just` with the generic value from the `TreasureChest` (the treasure!)

 If the passwords do not match then return `Nothing`.

+## 3. Define the multiplyTreasure function

+This (higher order) function should take two parameters

+- a multiplier function
+  - this function takes one generic parameter, and returns a list of the same generic type
+- a `TreasureChest` generic custom type, also with the same generic type

+This function should call the multiplier function with the treasure in the chest.

+The function should return a new TreasureChest, with the same password as the original, and with the multiplied treasure (the return)